SiddharthRajagoplan/Pet-Detection/README.md

 # Pet-Detection
 Object Localization using Deep Learning Techniques and drawing boundary boxes around the predicted location of the object

-The model has a custom Image Augemter and uses IOU(Intersection Over Union) as the error for the boundary boxes.
+The model has a custom Image Generator and uses IOU(Intersection Over Union) as the error for the boundary boxes.
 The dataset is the IIIT Oxford Pets dataset.